BirdeeHub/nixCats-nvim/nix/README.md

 This directory is imported from github by the templates under `inputs.nixCats.utils` and does not need to be present in your personal config.

-Everything you may need is exported by the utils set within [./utils/default.nix](./utils/default.nix)
+Everything you may need is exported by the utils set within [./utils/default.nix](./utils/default.nix) and documented at [:h nixCats.flake.outputs.exports](./nixCatsHelp/nixCatsFlake.txt)

 Everything outside of this directory is the example config of nixCats, runnable with `nix run github:BirdeeHub/nixCats`.